Woodlawn station (IRT Jerome Avenue Line)

 The Woodlawn station (sometimes called Woodlawn–Jerome Avenue station) is the northern terminal of the New York City Subway's IRT Jerome Avenue Line.
 The station is located at the intersection of Bainbridge and Jerome Avenues, outside Woodlawn Cemetery.
-Despite the station name, this intersection is in the Norwood section of the Bronx, and not in Woodlawn.
+Despite the station name, this intersection is in the Norwood neighborhood of the Bronx, and not in Woodlawn.
 It is served by the 4 train at all times.
 This station was constructed by the Interborough Rapid Transit Company as part of the Dual Contracts and opened in 1918.

-Its opening helped spur development of the area that had begun with the opening of nearby Woodlawn Cemetery.
+Its opening helped spur the development of the area that had begun with the opening of nearby Woodlawn Cemetery.
 Following renovations in 2005, it was listed on the National Register of Historic Places for its use of ornamental concrete.
 A public art display of stained glass called Children at Play was also installed.

 History

 Background

 In the 1840s, the Harlem Railroad made the first rail connection between Manhattan and what became the Woodlawn neighborhood, a connection that still exists via the Woodlawn station on what is now Metro-North Railroad's Harlem Line.
 At that time, like much of the western Bronx, it was still rural and heavily farmed.
 Residential development did not start until after the opening of Woodlawn Cemetery in 1863.
 As a rural cemetery, at the time of its opening, it was as much a park as a burial ground, a popular place to visit for strolls and picnics.
 By the 1890s the surrounding neighborhood was well-populated with working-class Irish and Italian immigrants.
 Those residents had regularly been lobbying for a subway connection, which was constructed the Interborough Rapid Transit Company (IRT) was expanded via the Dual Contracts.